4. Deputy Eamon Ryan asked the Taoiseach his plans for a new covenant between church and State. [16388/19]Amharc ar fhreagra

 It is important to understand the relationship between the Catholic Church and the State.
 It is complicated and one probably has to go back to the 16th century Tudor conquest of Ireland to understand its origins, and then to the penal laws and Catholic emancipation.
 This would partly explain why, when the country gained its independence, there was such a bias in favour of the Catholic Church.
 Prior to that, there had been significant discrimination against the majority Catholics.
 Today, however, a significant number of people in the country are not members of the Catholic faith and do not profess any religion but find themselves suffocated by the involvement of religion in their lives.
 This is sometimes overstated but in the area of education, if a parent is an atheist and does not wish to bring a child up within a religion but the religion is imposed by the only available national school, that is a problem.
 It is imperative that we seek to recognise a new covenant, which will understand the significant and unique role played by the Catholic Church in education in Ireland.
 We have to remember that there was a time when no one else in the country provided an education for the majority poor population.
 In the 21st century, we need to recognise that parents who do not want their children brought up in a faith-based school should be given the opportunity to exercise that wish.
 Similarly, the significant number of parents who want their children educated in a Catholic school, a Church of Ireland school, a Jewish school or an Islamic school should also be facilitated, as diversity works both ways.

-People before Profit believe in the complete separation of church and State, particularly in health and education, and we think the Government has failed, even in its own terms, in the school divestment programme.
+People Before Profit believes in the complete separation of church and State, particularly in health and education, and we think the Government has failed, even in its own terms, in the school divestment programme.
 Despite the rhetorical commitment to divestment, 96% of schools continue to be controlled by religious bodies, particularly the Catholic Church.
 The Taoiseach is always going on about wanting choice for people, but I will give an example of the failure of the Government to deliver for those who want multidenominational, rather than faith-based, education.
 Last night, there was a big public meeting in Dún Laoghaire attended by hundreds of parents to discuss the Dún Laoghaire Educate Together school.
 After a rather convoluted voting process two years ago, in which people had to vote for which school patron they wanted, there was an overwhelming preference for an Educate Together school but the kids whose parents voted this way have been in prefabs ever since.
 One of the parents said, very emotionally, that she had to take her child out of the school she wanted the child to be in, because the child's needs were incompatible with being in prefabs.
 The parents asked where the permanent site was, which parliamentary questions had indicated would be provided a year ago.
 It is not on.
 This is an aspect of how, even at this level, the choice the Government talks about is not being provided.
 It is completely unacceptable for kids to still be in prefabs.
 It has been revealed today that €100 million has been spent over the past six years by the Government to keep children in prefabs rather than permanent school buildings.
 Can the Taoiseach comment on that?
 Will he look into the issue a permanent school for Dún Laoghaire Educate Together?

 This is an important subject and it is not straightforward.
 I very much welcome the dialogue promised by the Taoiseach but I am not sure what the new covenant means.
 It sounds good but I do not know what will come out of it.
 It is an ambition worth exploring.
 Most of us who have been in the House a long time will recall the two previous referenda on divorce.
 If we contrast those with the ongoing referendum on the same matter, we will see how transformed society is but it has been transformed in a complicated way.
 The latest census revealed that nearly one in ten people registered in Ireland has no religion and that an increasingly large number have a variety of faiths, who all have to be accommodated.

-As I have, the Taoiseach has talked to senior Catholic Church figures about divestment and these are important matters.
+As I have said, the Taoiseach has talked to senior Catholic Church figures about divestment and these are important matters.
 We do not want to build a set of parallel education establishments to create individual silos, which has happened in other countries as they became multicultural.
 We have siloed populations and that causes a difficulty into the future so we have to give some care and some thought to how we are going to structure the new shape of education in Ireland.
 People need to have a legitimate choice over whether to have a faith-based education but this should not be done in a way that is separated out from different faiths.
 The consequences of doing so can be seen in Northern Ireland, where the separation of faith schools has made a contribution to the separation of society.
 We have to think carefully about the future and I would be interested in a structured dialogue in this House first, so that we can share views and see how we can move forward in building a new education system and a new health provision system that are not replicas of what exists.

 I very much agree with Deputy Eamon Ryan's initial sentiments on this issue and I will consider whether we should include other thinkers in the dialogue in the meeting that is going to happen in July and whether we should precede that with some sort of debate here in the House as well.